 Here at Edinburgh College of Art, you’ll join one of the most respected programmes for Landscape Architecture in the UK, as well as being highly renowned across Europe and beyond as a leading international school for landscape architecture research and teaching.

 Landscape architects plan and design spaces, and places.
 They work across a diverse range of environments from urban to rural and at scales ranging from the garden to the region.
-As a landscape architect you’ll join a chartered profession regulated by the Landscape Institute.
+Our Landscape Architecture MA programme has full accreditation from the Landscape Institute, and as a landscape architect you’ll join a chartered profession regulated by the Landscape Institute.

 You'll develop an understanding of materials, technology, cultural and natural processes enabling you to design functional and sustainable environments with identity.
 And you’ll have the unique opportunity to take part in the European Masters in Landscape Architecture (EMiLA).

 If you’re creative and passionate about improving the environment for the benefit of people and nature, this programme is for you.

 Over the course of the degree, you will develop your design skills through core courses, supported by the study of drawing, visual culture, urban design, geography, ecology and horticulture and you’ll develop an in-depth understanding of how to read the landscape around you.

 In years one to three, you’ll work on a number of design projects tutored in the studio, with teaching input from a range of expert staff.
 This prepares you for the advanced studios in fourth year, which tackle complex projects that fully prepare you for professional life.